 - Delay Your Payment: You can temporarily delay your tax debt payment if you prove to the IRS that you won't be able to afford your basic expenses.
 However, you will eventually have to pay your debt with added penalties and interest.

 - Offer In Compromise: If you owe more taxes than what you can actually pay, this may be the option for you.
 An Offer in Compromise can help resolve your IRS debt for less than what you initially owed but under certain circumstances.
 To qualify for this, you must be able to prove that paying the debt would cause financial hardship.
 OICs allow you to pay a lump sum or request a short-term payment plan from the IRS.
 Unfortunately, they are something that only a quarter of taxpayers are eligible for.

 - Penalty Abatements: One-time penalty abatements are usually available for taxpayers who can pay their debt in full in a lump sum or through a monthly installment agreement.
 Taxpayers will only be able abate interest on abated penalties.

-- Currently Not Collectible: If you are struggling with severe financial or personal hardships where you are unable to pay your tax debt, you may be able to ask for a deferment where the IRS may voluntarily agree not to collect your tax debt for a year (or more, depending on the circumstances) until your financial situation improves.
+- Currently Not Collectible: If you are struggling with severe financial or personal hardships where you are unable to pay your tax debt, you may be able to ask for a Currently Not Collectible status.
+This is a deferment where the IRS may voluntarily agree not to collect your tax debt for a year (or more, depending on the circumstances) until your financial situation improves.
 You can file a collection appeal to explain how the situation can be resolved in order to stop an IRS levy, lien, seizure, or denial of an installment agreement.

 - Collection Statute Expiration Date: The IRS will put a date on when your tax debt must be collected by, which is generally 10 years after the assessment date.
 This expiration date ends their right to collect the tax debt.